This website is not available in your standard browser language. Please select your preferred language here.

 In the project with Said, innovation was central, resulting in the vending machines.
 In this new phase we are expanding to Uganda to provide communities with water there too.
 However, that does not mean that we can choose exactly the same approach and technique.
 We have to look at how we work per location.

-In this way we also arrived at what we are going to do in concrete terms here: realizing 15 new water points, rehabilitating 3 old ones, 19 rainwater collection tanks and 15 hand washing points.
+This is how we arrived at what we are going to do here: realize 15 new water points, rehabilitate 3 old ones, 19 rainwater collection tanks and 15 hand washing points.

 Women and girls